 Crescent is a very picturesque lake inside Lake Clark National Park and at the base of spectacular Redoubt volcano.
 Its glacial-fed waters have a beautiful turquoise green hue very similar to the Kenai.
 Also known for its incredible bear viewing, Crescent Lake and Crescent River support several salmon runs as well as a healthy population of lake trout and dolly varden.

-One unique aspect to this destination is the ability to fish for multiple species.
+One unique aspect to fishing in Crescent Lake Alaska is the ability to fish for multiple species.
 The dolly varden are literally a fish a cast on small spinners or egg patterns and some can be as big as 10 plus pounds!
 There are also large numbers of lake trout available casting from the shores of Crescent Lake.
-Add all this up with some of the most spectacular scenery in all of Alaska, incredible bear viewing, and you will soon see why Crescent Lake is a one of our most popular late season destinations.
+Add all this up with some of the most spectacular scenery in all of Alaska, incredible bear viewing, and you will soon see why fly-out fishing in Crescent Lake Alaska is a one of our most popular late season destinations.